 Note: While every effort is made to ensure that candidates have a fair spread of viva voce examinations across the three days, there is no guarantee.
 Candidates may sometimes have to complete more than two viva voce examinations in one day.

-Note: the closing date for enrolments is Friday 14 June, 2019 and applicants should direct their enquiries or applications to Anastasia Domostroeva at email@example.com.
+Note: the closing date for enrolments is Friday 12 June, 2020 and applicants should direct their enquiries to Emily Guo at email@example.com.